HBNU Fogarty Global Health Training Program

-The Fogarty Global Health Training Program offers opportunities in global health research training for pre- and post-doctoral candidates from the U.S. and lower-middle-income countries (LMICs), sponsored by the Fogarty International Center (FIC) and several collaborating Institutes and Centers at the National Institutes of Health (NIH).
+The HBNU Fogarty Global Health Training Program offers opportunities in global health research training for pre- and postdoctoral candidates from the U.S. and lower-middle-income countries (LMICs), sponsored by the Fogarty International Center and several collaborating centers and institutes at the National Institutes of Health.

-The purpose of the program is to generate a new cadre of global health researchers, educators, and professionals who will be prepared to address the new challenges in global health.
-The program will provide fellows with a one year mentored clinical research fellowship in innovative global health research to promote health equity for populations around the world.
+The purpose of the program is to generate a new cadre of global health scientists, educators and professionals who will be prepared to address the new challenges in global health.
+The program will provide fellows with a one-year mentored clinical research fellowship in innovative global health research to promote health equity for populations around the world.

 - Harvard University (Harvard T. H. Chan School of Public Health, Harvard Global Health Institute)